sylhare/sylhare.github.io/_posts/2020/2020-05-21-Node-network-graph-d3.md

 d3Color(Math.random())
 ```

-It uses _scaleOrdinal_ that creates a color scale using a color scheme (that I'm just using randomly for demo).
+It uses _scaleOrdinal_ that creates a colour scale using a colour scheme (that I'm just using randomly for demo).

 ### Other examples